 Knowledgeable employees will be unlikely to make errors and risk your brand image.
-According to a study by the University of Tennessee, one of the primary underlying factors of accidents in the workplace is the “lack of appropriate training.”
+According to a study by the University of Tennessee, one of the primary underlying factors of accidents in the workplace is the “lack of appropriate employee training.”

 Employee engagement is linked intricately with customer satisfaction.
 Training can lead employees to behave more amiably and perform better.
 According to the “Udemy in Depth: 2018 Millennials at Work” report, only 42% of millennials received learning and training opportunities from their employer.
 In the same report, 42% of employees stated that learning and development was the most important factor they considered when choosing a job.

 Dissatisfied frontline employees often lower the quality of customer service.
 It is important to motivate them so that they deliver their best performance in front of customers.
 Old-school training focused heavily on the technical aspects of frontline service.
 Newer training models also focus on improving emotional intelligence and social quotient.

 Frontline service can be highly taxing.
 Employees are often not ready to deal with the challenges and responsibilities.
 Erratic schedules and challenging customers can demotivate workers who feel that the company does not care about them.
 Frontline workers also complain about how stunted careers.
 According to Forbes, the turnover rate in the United States in 2018 for retail was between 60% and 70%.

 An organized training program is essential for them to learn professional techniques and skills.
 Engaging and interactive training materials attract employees and challenge them.
 LinkedIn found that talent development teams devote just 15% of their time to employee engagement with learning.
 It is important to make frontline education training exciting.